 As soon as we have a signed agreement with a new team member: People Ops reaches out to the new team member to provide them with a work device and a pair of YubiKeys.
 People Ops then requests a screenshot or link to the new Fleetie's preferred device and configuration.
 People Ops orders their device and Yubikeys using his Brex card and has them shipped directly to the new team member.

 If the new team member is in the US and requests a MacBook, It will be purchased using our Apple business account.
-MacBooks purchased with this account will ship pre-configured and will be enrolled in our MDM.
+For MacBooks purchased with this account, Apple will ship pre-configured and enrolled in our MDM.

 When the new team member's work email is active, People Ops will send invitations to join Fleet's Slack and to create Fleet-managed 1Password and Zoom accounts with their Fleet email.
 People Ops sends the sign-in instructions to the new team member, accompanied by a brief explanation of the invitations sent.